joinnextblock/observatory-website/index.md

 | ❄️ | Winter Eclipse | Block 183,750 | Bitcoin Moon crosses Bitcoin Sun in winter |
 | 🎊 | New Year | Block 210,000 | New solar cycle begins - next halving |

-## Tracking Our Position in Time
-To help us understand exactly where we are in each season, the Observatory maintains a precise positioning system.
+### How do I track my position within a season?

 Each season is divided into four distinct periods, allowing us to track our progress through the seasonal cycle with great detail.

-### Season Quarters

 To determine which quarter of the season you're in: